islamibr/dot-files-and-my-system/README.md

   - dmenu for a user-friendly application launcher.

 - **Panel & Widget:**
-  - dunst for notifications.
+  - dunst wirh cronie for notifications.
-  - sxhkd and bspwm for advanced shortcuts.
+  - sxhkd for advanced shortcuts.
   - htop for monitoring.

 ### File and Disk Management